Evenwyne/programming-univbasics-arithmetic-expressions/README.md

 9.0 / 2 #=> 4.5
 ```

-Obviously two `Float`s in a division tells Ruby you're very concerned about
+Obviously, two `Float`s in a division tells Ruby you're very concerned about
 details and will return a `Float`:

 ```ruby